My Time In Wassaic

 You also mentioned that you've really enjoyed and fed off of the outdoor stage as an unconventional dance studio space.
 Can you talk a little bit about how that specifically has influenced your time here?
 And influenced your practice?

 I'm just inspired out there.
-I've always loved being outside and in nature, so the fact that the stage is out there, and there’s this beautiful view, is really inspiring.
-I created all the movement phrases that I have been working on while here out there, and I've definitely got a lot more done choreographically than I intended to do.
+I've always loved being outside and in nature.
+I created all the movement phrases that I have been working on while here on that stage, and I've definitely got a lot more done choreographically than I intended to do.
 I think it just had to do with a change of scenery.

 And what specifically have you been working on while here?
 You mentioned your collaborations with Christian, Marissa, and Nyugen, but what else have you been working on personally?

 I came here with the idea of working on the duality of the black body living and navigating through white spaces.
 Looking at how people can experience the exact same thing and have felt like they experienced it completely differently.
 The way that black people and white people live in two different realities.